dgroomes/java-io-playground/write-file/README.md

 # write-file

-A simple program that generates a large file.
+A simple program that generates a large file using the Java standard libraries.

 ## Pre-requisites